 Book a tour

 If you prefer to join an organized tour you can choose among many options.
 There are in fact many tours that combine different destinations, for half days one full day.

-The small village of Coba is blessed with a strategic location and rich with spectacular natural resources, among which 3 cenotes that happen to be close to one another.
+The small village of Coba is blessed with a strategic location and is rich with spectacular natural resources, among which 3 cenotes happen to be close to one another.